English

 Semester Hours 3

-This course provides instruction and practice in the writing and critical analysis of imaginative forms of literature.
+This course provides instruction and practice in writing and critically analyzing imaginative forms of literature.
 Emphasis is placed on originality in the creative writing process, and this course may include instruction on publishing.
 Students will compose a significant body of imaginative literature that may be read by or to the class.

 ENG 247: Creative Writing II